-Mary's career has encompassed a wide range of roles, including that of performer, teacher, coach and most recently broadcaster and writer.
-A popular and highly experienced mezzo soprano, Mary has worked with leading conductors and numerous orchestras across the world, and has made a particular feature of the contemporary classical repertoire.
+Mary King's career has encompassed a wide range of roles, including that of performer, teacher, coach, broadcaster and writer.
+A popular and highly experienced mezzo soprano, Mary has worked with leading conductors and numerous orchestras across the world and has made a particular feature of the contemporary classical repertoire.
 Highlights of her performing career include numerous collaborations with Oliver Knussen, including performances and two recordings of his Where the Wild Things Are as well as pieces by Henze, Britten, Birtwistle and Stravinsky.
 With Sir Simon Rattle she has performed Beethoven 9, The Cunning Little Vixen (ROH), The Seven Deadly Sins and L’enfant et les Sortileges; amongst her many Proms performances Ligeti’s Aventures and Nouvelles Aventures with Peter Eötvös was a standout.

 Mary has had a long involvement with outreach and teaching, working with all the major companies in the UK as well as running training programmes both at home and abroad.
 During Mary's long association with English National Opera, she devised and ran a highly successful performance skills course, 'The Knack', for eleven years, and between 2004 and 2006 she was also an Artistic Associate for the company.

 Between 2007 and 2013 she created and led Southbank Centre’s Voicelab, a role which embraced everything from casting professional projects to creating and training numerous choirs and small ensembles.
 From 2013 onwards she has taught regularly at the Western Australian Academy of Performing Arts in Perth.
 Currently she teaches at the Royal Academy of Music on the Musical Theatre course, (and where she also runs an annual programme: Vocal Workout Weekend) and the Arts Educational School (ArtsEd).